Oneirocom/Magick/dev-logs/1/readme.md

 ##
 ##
 Note: I haven't fully integrated all of these features into the core plugin yet beyond updating what needed to be and setting up its creds/state/commands files.
 I've spent the least amount of time in the core plugin, so you guys would know best but i believe there's a lot of things here it can take advantage from via usage/more abstraction.
-For example we can simplify and outright remove much of the credentials logic from their now, etc.
+For example we can simplify and outright remove much of the credentials logic from there now, etc.